-But God not only employed a foolish message, He succeeded in gathering up a large number of foolish followers.
+But God not only employed a foolish message, He succeeded in gathering up a large number of ‘foolish followers’.
 In case you hadn’t noticed, the ranks of Biblical Christianity are not bursting with the sophisticated, the powerful and the famous.
 On this the Bible and Pinker agree.
-In the Bible’s 1st epistle to the Corinthians, the apostle Paul says: “You [Corinthians] see your calling…that not many wise [people] according to the flesh, not many mighty, not many noble, are called” (1 Cor 1:26-30).
+In the Bible’s 1st epistle to the Corinthians, the apostle Paul writes: “You [Corinthians] see your calling…that not many wise [people] according to the flesh, not many mighty, not many noble, are called” (1 Cor 1:26-30).

 What a PR disaster for Christianity!
-Its core message, by deliberate design, does not appeal to the Pinkers of this world.
+Its core message, by deliberate design, holds no appeal for the Pinkers of this world.
 Talk about shooting yourself in the foot.
-Why, anybody with a brain knows that the first thing you need when starting a charity or a political party is a few famous patrons and donors on board – people marked by culture, learning and the sophistication.
+Why, anybody with a brain knows that the first thing you need when starting a charity or a political party is a few famous patrons and donors on board – people marked by culture, learning and sophistication.
 So, what was God thinking?

 A Foolish Method

-As if to increase the likelihood of the gospel failing, God not only designed a foolish message, and attracted a foolish following, but also utilised a foolish method.
-Just plain-old public preaching.
+As if to increase the likelihood of Christianity failing, God not only designed a foolish message, and attracted a foolish following, He also utilised a foolish method for communicating it: just plain-old public preaching.
 No music, no performance, no drama, no pyrotechnics.
-Jesus Christ commissioned His apostles simply to preach.
-At Corinth Paul chose to do nothing but “preach Christ and Him crucified”.
-Not because he didn’t know any better or couldn’t have employed more eye-catching relevant methods.
+Jesus Christ simply commissioned His apostles to preach.
+So, in Corinth, Paul chose to do nothing but “preach Christ and Him crucified”.
+Not because he didn’t know any better, or couldn’t have employed more eye-catching relevant methods.
+Far from it.
 The ancient middle eastern world was saturated in drama, music and entertainment, and they loved nothing more than to listen to highly elaborate rhetoricians and debaters.
 But Paul studiously avoided the use of any method of communication that would have fascinated his sophisticated Greek audience.

-Why would God engage in this 3-fold folly?
-Why on earth design a gospel knowing that Jews will stumble over it, Greeks will laugh at it, and sophisticated people everywhere will sneer at it?
+Why on earth would God engage in this 3-fold folly?
+Why design a gospel knowing that Jews will stumble over it, Greeks will laugh at it, and sophisticated people everywhere will turn up their nose?
 Why gather up a majority of ordinary followers, by the use of a very basic method of communication?

 It turns out that God has very sound reasons for His so-called folly.